What is Workplace Abuse?

 Human Cost

-Workplace abuse is known to cause depression, anxiety, low self-esteem, inability to work or concentrate, trouble making decisions, lower productivity, anger, emotional disconnect, C-PTSD, trust issues, self-doubt, shame, chronic pain, fatigue, unemployment, and a myriad of adverse physical, financial, relational, and spiritual effects for its victims, and has resulted in suicide for some.
+Workplace abuse is known to cause depression, anxiety, low self-esteem, inability to work or concentrate, trouble making decisions, lower productivity, anger, emotional disconnect, C-PTSD, trust issues, self-doubt, shame, chronic pain, fatigue, unemployment, and myriad adverse physical, financial, relational, and spiritual effects for its victims, and has resulted in suicide for some.
 The human cost is incalculable.

 Perspective